Vic Lombardi

-Victor Alvin Lombardi (September 20, 1922 – December 3, 1997) was a pitcher in Major League Baseball.
+Victor Alvin Lombardi (September 20, 1922 – December 3, 1997) was an American pitcher in Major League Baseball.
 He pitched from 1945 to 1950 with the Brooklyn Dodgers and Pittsburgh Pirates.
 He was the starting pitcher in two games of the 1947 World Series for the Dodgers.

+In 1978 Lombardi was inducted into the Fresno Athletic Hall of Fame.

+Lombardi died in December 1997 at the age of 75 from complications related to heart surgery.